 The original Chapel of 1840 was rebuilt in 1880 as this spacious 2 storey structure.
 Note part of an old building to right which is on several maps including the Enclosure Map of 1778

 1960s view of an old house in Tanner's Lane, originally 3, later 2 dwellings.
 One served as the Surgery of Dr. Swan.
 A Walk Round Hathern number 29

 Dr. Swan's Surgery door in Tanner's Lane

 May Farm and Tanners Lane.
 Believed to be a farm from the early 1800s.
 Farming ceased around 1965 and the land was sold for housing.
 A Walk Round Hathern house 30

-On the right of picture is Tanners Lane, on the left are houses built by Samuel Price Smith.
+On the right of picture is Tanners Lane, on the left are houses built by Samuel Price Smith in "The Tanyard"

 The home of Bill & Sylvia Parker (you can see his Ford Zephyr).
-In the foreground is the cottage of Esther Brown, caretaker of the Methodist Chapel next door..
+In the foreground is the Methodist Chapel and the next door cottage of Esther Brown, its caretaker.

-Sale of Dr. Swan's Surgery in late 1960s
+Sale of Dr. Swan's Surgery in the ate 1960s

-Roger Eamon's in his basement fireplace, Tanner's Lane
+Roger Eamons investigating his ground floor fireplace, Tanner's Lane

-1948.
-A shop and tearoom on the Round bank.
-The "W" sign points to the nearest A.R.P.
+Henson's or Cowperthwaite's? shop and Tea Rooms on the Round Bank, still thatched in 1948.
+The "W" sign points towards the nearest A.R.P.
 (Air Raid Precautions) Warden's Post.
 Old Hathern in Pictures page 29